-Funding in the amount of \$200,000 is provided in each year of the biennium for the operation of an assessment center for males entering the system.
-The Department owns a 16-bed facility on the grounds of Eastern State Hospital.
-This new assessment center will be housed at this facility and will be operated by the Department.
+Funding in the amount of \$200,000 is provided in each year of the biennium to contract for an assessment center for males entering the system.
+The Department owns a 16-Bed facility on the grounds of Eastern State Hospital.
+This new assessment center will be housed at this facility and will be operated under contract with a private child care provider.

-Funding in the amount of \$650,000 is provided in each year of the biennium to contract for a 12-bed treatment facility for emotionally disturbed girls (Criminal Justice Response Team Recommendation I-5).
+Funding in the amount of \$650,000 is provided in each year of the biennium to contract for a 12-Bed treatment facility for emotionally disturbed girls (Criminal Justice Response Team Recommendation I-5).